SiriRS/Chatbot-to-Explore-Science-and-technology/README.md

 * *Personalization:* Enable the chatbot to personalize its responses based on user preferences and past interactions.
 * *Error handling:* Design mechanisms to handle errors gracefully and provide informative feedback to users.

-This is a high-level overview, and the specific implementation details will vary depending on your specific needs and resources.
-However, it should provide a starting point for creating a chatbot using the technologies you mentioned.